Preparing for a baby is easier when practical plans leave room for uncertainty and support.

 Build Your Village

 Support is easier to use when you plan it before the crisis.
-Make a list of people who can help with meals, errands, sibling care, emotional support, or practical questions.
+List people who can help with meals and errands.
+Add people who can help with sibling care, emotional support, or newborn questions.

 Be specific when asking: